NexPlayer/Android-SDK/getting-started.md

 ## New Offline Playback

 The new offline playback feature is an expansion, which is a better way of saving and managing the data required for offline playback storing than a database.
-For more details, refer to Section **Storing Streaming Content for Offline Playback**.

 In the new offline playback, every storing step will create a file that contains stored info instead of a database.
 Using this file and calling this API once will enable *Continue Store and Retrieve*.